daniel-k778/secure-AI-surveillance-system/README.md

 6. Load the live detection stream from the settings GUI by pressing 'LOAD'

 7. Perform object detection based on the provided RTSP URL.

+8. To ensure the program runs as expected, modify the MySQL host, user, password, and database based on your personal database or create a free one at sql3.freesqldatabase.com.
+Alongside this, ensure that the subprocess.Popen line in the file `settings_gui.py` contains the correct path for your virtual environment.
 ## Navigating this repository
 ### Main Program Files